 Visit tip

 5 minutes from the Korenmarkt and Gravensteen.
-Disabled-parking spaces in the underground Vrijdagmarkt or Sint-Michiels car parks.
+Best to verify disabled-parking availability yourself; the underground Vrijdagmarkt or Sint-Michiels car parks are the closest.
 Combine with STAM, S.M.A.K. or MSK for a Ghent museum day.

 Visited this place in a wheelchair?
 Share your experience